TL;DR

 Many teams still default to public or shared Solana RPC endpoints, unaware of how much performance depends on the node behind the scenes.
+Choosing the right Solana RPC node provider in 2026 means choosing how well your app scales, confirms, and competes.

 Best Solana RPC providers + alternatives